MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/4-use-teams-summarize-project.md

 5. You might often find yourself interested in what a certain person said in a chat thread.
 Enter the following prompt (replace "name of the person" with the person's name) and select the **Send** icon: **What did {name of the person} say?**

 6. Once Copilot generates a response, select the footnote citation for a particular item to scroll directly to that message.
-Note how this feature quickly allows you to zero in on a particular response from that person.
+Notice how this feature allows you to quickly zero in on a particular response from that person.